The principle of extruded heatsink

 1. What is an extruded heat sink?

-An extruded heat sink is made by pushing aluminum through a shaped die, creating a continuous profile with fins.
-This process produces cost-effective and efficient cooling solutions used in electronic systems.
+An extruded heat sink is created by pushing aluminum through a precisely shaped die, forming a continuous profile with fins.
+This process delivers a cost-effective, efficient thermal management solution widely used in electronic and industrial systems.

 2. Why is aluminum used in heatsink extrusion?

-Aluminum offers excellent thermal conductivity, corrosion resistance, and a high strength-to-weight ratio.
-These properties make it ideal for producing reliable and lightweight extruded heat sinks.
+Aluminum combines excellent thermal conductivity, natural corrosion resistance, and a high strength-to-weight ratio.
+These properties make it ideal for manufacturing reliable, lightweight extruded heat sinks for diverse thermal applications.

 3. Can extruded heat sinks be customized?